danpodeanu/udp-redirect/README.md

 # udp-redirect
 A simple yet flexible and very fast UDP redirector.
 Tested on Linux x64 and MacOS / Darwin arm64.

-Useful for redirecting UDP traffic (e.g., Wireguard VPN, DNS, etc.) where doing it at a different layer (e.g., from a firewall) is challenging / impossible.
+Useful for redirecting UDP traffic (e.g., Wireguard VPN, DNS, etc.) when doing it at a different layer (e.g., from a firewall) is difficult.
 Does not modify the redirected packets.

 Single file source code for convenience.